SCIM

 2. Click the New Secret button.

-Important: The secret token is displayed only immediately after it is generated.
+Important: The secret is displayed only immediately after it is generated.
 If you lose it before you can apply it to your IdP, you can click New Secret again.

 Enable SCIM - using an external token